villeniemi/useofapersonalcomputer2017pt2/README.md

 Feel free to get in touch via email 'hei at viiksimaisteri.fi' or Twitter @villeniemi.

 My first proper repo of my personal works.
+[See it in my portfolio.](http://viiksimaisteri.fi/portfolio/useofapersonalcomputer2017/)